What Is Brake Fluid?

 Estimated reading time 3:45

-The boiling process produces gas, which is more compressible than the fluid.
-Consequently, it leaves you with a soft, spongy brake pedal feel and a longer travel time when applying the brakes.
-It can be a very unsettling feeling, not to mention unsafe.
+We mentioned boiling point in the first paragraph.
+Why is that important?
+When the brake calipers (and the fluid reaching them) get hot, the fluid will often boil.
+This produces gas, which is more compressible than the fluid.
+Thus, it leaves you with a soft, spongy brake pedal feel and a longer travel time when applying the brakes.
+It can be quite an unsettling feeling, not to mention unsafe.

-Additionally, brake fluid is hygroscopic.
+Brake fluid is also hygroscopic.
 In other words, it absorbs moisture from the atmosphere, which takes place over time.
+Water can enter your system due to brake line leaks or broken seals in the master cylinder or caliper.
 When the fluid contains water, it starts to boil with less heat.

 Because brake rotors and calipers generate excessive heat, the brake fluid must have a high heat tolerance.
 Otherwise, the fluid would vaporize inside your brake lines and create a dangerous situation because your brake system will not function properly.